bhauman/figwheel-main/docs/docs/installation.md

 ## Adding Figwheel as a dependency

 You can add `com.bhauman/figwheel-main` by itself as a dependency to get started.
-However, you are better off adding the latest version of ClojureScript along with Rebel Readline.
+However, you are better off adding Clojure and the latest version of ClojureScript along with Rebel Readline.

+Adding `org.clojure/clojure` as a dependency will help you ensure that you are using the version of Clojure that you want to be using.
+Figwheel requires Clojure 1.9 at least because it uses spec to validate configuration.
+CLI Tools adds Clojure 1.9 by default.

 Adding `org.clojure/clojurescript` as a dependency will allow to ensure that you are getting the latest version of ClojureScript not